Hotel Management careers

 - Help determine where new strategies should be applied to drive revenue

 Lead and identify new markets, marketing opportunities and sales territories to drive business growth.
 As a Director of Sales and Marketing, you will oversee a hotel’s initiatives in these areas, focusing on encouraging increased patronage and memorable customer experiences.
-It’s a role that’s essential to both new businesses and old, ensuring the dynamic customer expectations of the 21st century are being met.
+It’s a role that’s essential to both existing and emerging, ensuring the dynamic customer expectations of the 21st century are being met.

 What does a Director of Sales and Marketing do?